ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int = 21
 ```

+Here, the value of `d` hasn't changed.
+It's still `21`, as defined in the first expression.
+The second expression binds its definition within itself by using the qualifier `in`.

 ## Function as Values

 As already stated, in OCaml, function are values.
 The this the key concept of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 In this context, it is also possible to say that OCaml has [first-class](https://en.wikipedia.org/wiki/First-class_function) functions or that functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).

-For now, let's skip those definitions and instead start playing with them.
+For now, let's put aside those definitions and instead start playing with them.
 Their meaning will arise from experience.
 Once things make sense, using these terms is just a means to interact with the community.

 This is a big take away.
 We believe functional programming (_ergo_ OCaml) is best understood by practising it rather than reading about it.
 Just like skateboarding, cooking, or woodworking.
 Learning by doing is not only possible, it is usually the easiest and the best way to start.
 Because in the end, the goal is not to be able to give the correct definition of abstract terms but to write OCaml code.